Frequently Asked Questions

 • Listen to your favorite music for 10-15 minutes

-The agency can arrange casual get together or dinners together where all the caregivers can relax and have fun together.
-Also, the agency can arrange counseling sessions to further help the caregivers.
+The agency can arrange casual get-togethers or dinners together where all the caregivers can relax and have fun together.
+Also, the agency can arrange counseling sessions to help the caregivers further.

 Yes, support groups are a great option to reduce stress levels.
 There are many support groups made just for caregivers, in which caregivers have a chance to share their experiences and grievances.